 If you’re looking for an elegant and eye-catching way to wear colour, you could consider wearing outfits that are either all one colour or different shades of the same colour.

-Monochromatic outfits can create an uninterrupted line from head to toe, and make you appear taller and slimmer.
+Monochromatic outfits can create an uninterrupted line from head to toe, making you appear taller and slimmer.
 They’re also simple to put together.

 5. Explore what different colours say about your personality

-The colours you choose to wear can convey different messages about your mood and personality.
+The colours you wear can convey different messages about your mood and personality.

-A lot of people wear black because they think it makes them appear chic and sophisticated, but it can also have the effect of making you appear less approachable and more serious – which may not reflect who you are.
+Many people wear black because they think it makes them appear chic and sophisticated, but it can also make you appear less approachable and more serious – which may not reflect who you are.

-If you want to use fashion as a form of self-expression, it can be useful to consider what different colours might say about you.
+If you use fashion as a form of self-expression, it can be useful to consider what different colours might say about you.
 For example…

 Blue can be soothing and tranquil.
 It exudes positivity and can make you look intelligent, independent, and trustworthy.